RyanCD1/DevOpsProject/README.md

 #jenkins progress, swarm begins
 #jenkins credentials credentialled
 #sudo messing
-#can the webhook just break?
+# the webhook just break?

 This application is a simple [Flask application](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application), ready to be deployed, for your SFIA2 project.

 The following information should be everything you need to complete the project.